Beakii/Warehouse-Vision/README.md

-# Warehouse Vision
+# Warehouse Vision - Project is undergoing a rewrite to realign with goals

-## Project No Longer Developed/Supported

 ![Warehouse Vision Screenshot](./public/preview.png)